 |Best time to visit:||First thing in the morning around 6am|

-The Nine Arches Bridge is one of the most photographed places in Sri Lanka – but that’s because it is just so beautiful!
-The bridge towers above a gorge full of tea fields and makes for the perfect place to take your next favorite travel photo.
+Nine Arches Bridge is one of the most photographed places in Sri Lanka – but that’s because it is just so beautiful!
+The bridge towers above a gorge full of tea fields and makes for the perfect place to visit in Sri Lanka to take your next favorite travel photo.

 If you want to see a train drive by you’ll have to visit during specific times based on the train schedule.
 I recommend going early in the morning as there are two trains that pass by at around 6:15 am and 6:45 am each morning.

-Ella is easily one of the best places to visit in Sri Lanka and the Nine Arches Bridge is just one of the things to do in Ella!
-Be sure to spend a couple of days there and book awesome accomodation in advance to avoid missing out!
+Ella is easily one of the best places to visit in Sri Lanka and the Nine Arches Bridge is just one of the best things to do in Ella!
+Be sure to spend a couple of days there and book awesome accommodation in advance to avoid missing out!